Completing a BHF Immediate Postdoctoral Research Fellowship

 Summary: This fellowship advanced methods for detecting atrial fibrillation (AF) using wearable and mobile devices.
 We showed that wearables are broadly acceptable to older adults, developed signal processing tools to improve accuracy, and investigated strategies to make AF screening more reliable and efficient.
 These findings support the design of future AF screening programmes and wearable technologies.

-Wearables hold promise for identifying undiagnosed AF in daily life.
+Wearables such as smartwatches can now be used to identify undiagnosed AF in daily life.
 However, it is not yet clear whether wearables are acceptable to older adults (who are at greatest risk of AF), or how well they perform in practice.
-The SAFER Wearables Study investigated the acceptability and performance of wearables for AF screening in older adults.
-Community-dwelling adults aged 70 and over were asked to wear three devices simultaneously for one week: a chest-patch that recorded a continuous ECG signal, a wristband-style heart rate monitor, and a smartwatch-style device that continuously monitored rhythm and prompted four 30-second ECGs each day.
-In the published interim analysis, we found:
+I led the SAFER Wearables Study to investigate the acceptability and performance of wearables for AF screening in older adults.
+Community-dwelling adults aged 70 and over were asked to wear three devices simultaneously for one week: a chest-patch that recorded a continuous ECG signal, a wristband-style device that monitored heart rate, and a smartwatch-style device that continuously monitored heart rate and rhythm and prompted four 30-second ECGs each day.
+In the published interim analysis of data from the first 21 participants, we found:

-• Most participants were happy to wear any of the three devices for one week
+• Most participants (95%) reported that they would be happy to wear any of the three devices for one week if it was regularly used to check people’s health.

-• Some participants experienced skin irritation, particularly from the chest-patch.
-In a minority of cases, this led to early removal of devices.
+• Some participants experienced skin irritation, particularly from the chest-patch (38% of participants). which led to 24% of participants removing the chest-patch early.

 A key step in establishing criteria for detecting possible AF from everyday wearables is to develop a robust pipeline for detecting AF from the cardiovascular signals that wearables measure.
-We contributed at each stage of the pipeline:
+Briefly, the typical pipeline consists of: (i) detecting heartbeats in cardiovascular signals, from which interbeat-intervals can be derived; (ii) quality assessment to identify periods in which the analysis is likely to be accurate; and (iii) identifying AF from interbeat-intervals.
+We contributed to each stage of the pipeline:

-• Detecting heartbeats in cardiovascular signals: We benchmarked open-source algorithms for beat detection in ECG and PPG signals, identifying the most reliable algorithms and the conditions in which they failed (e.g. during movement or low signal quality).
+• Detecting heartbeats in cardiovascular signals: We benchmarked open-source algorithms for beat detection in ECG and PPG signals, identifying the most reliable algorithms and the conditions in which their accuracy dropped: for the PPG accuracy dropped during movement, and during AF; and for the ECG accuracy dropped for low quality ECGs.
 We also developed a state-of-the-art PPG beat detection algorithm that combines high accuracy with high efficiency.
-This work provided recommendations for device design to ensure heartbeats are detected as accurately as possible.
-The algorithms were made openly available in the ppg-beats toolbox, allowing others to use them.
+The algorithms and evaluation datasets were made openly available in the ppg-beats toolbox, allowing others to use them.

-• Automatically determining when interbeat-intervals are accurate: We investigated methods for automatically determining when interbeat-intervals are likely to be accurate enough for AF detection.
-We found that many periods of inaccurate PPG-derived interbeat-intervals can be identified by analysing simultaneous accelerometry signals to determine whether the subject is sufficiently still for accurate measurements.
-We also found that accuracy could be improved further by running multiple beat detection algorithms, and only analysing those periods in which the algorithms agreed on heartbeat timings.
+• Automatically determining when interbeat-intervals are likely to be accurate: We investigated methods for automatically determining when interbeat-intervals are likely to be accurate.
+We found that many periods of inaccurate PPG-derived interbeat-intervals can be identified by analysing simultaneous accelerometry signals to determine whether the subject is sufficiently still for accurate measurements, identifying a mean absolute deviation threshold of 12.9 milli-gravitational units.
+In contrast, ECG devices often do not measure accelerometry signals, and ECGs can be of low quality in the absence of movement.
+Therefore, we developed a technique to predict the accuracy of ECG-derived interbeat-intervals by running multiple beat detection algorithms, and only analysing those periods in which the algorithms agreed on heartbeat timings, thereby reducing the mean absolute error in interbeat-intervals from 44.8ms to 22.9ms.

-• Identifying AF from interbeat-intervals: We assessed the performance of several statistical metrics for discriminating between AF and non-AF heart rhythms, identifying those with best performance.
+• Identifying AF from interbeat-intervals: We assessed the performance of several statistical metrics for discriminating between AF and non-AF heart rhythms, and identified that the ‘pNN50’ metric gave the best performance (AUROC of 96%).

-At the start of the project, we assumed patients would receive in-person training on screening devices, and that training ECGs might be useful to predict who would show AF during subsequent monitoring, potentially avoiding the need for some patients to take a device home.
+At the start of the project, we assumed patients would receive in-person training on devices, and that ECGs collected during training could be used to predict who would show AF during subsequent monitoring, potentially avoiding the need for some patients to take a device home.

 Therefore, we investigated the feasibility of predicting who would show paroxysmal AF during screening based on a single, sinus-rhythm ECG.
-When using a deep-learning algorithm to analyse single-lead ECGs collected in two large studies (SAFER and STROKESTOP), we found that it was possible to predict paroxysmal AF (AUC of 0.80 in SAFER, and 0.62 in STROKESTOP), and that performance was improved with a wider age distribution (SAFER had an age range of 65-90+, whereas STROKESTOP was 75-76 year olds).
+When using a deep-learning algorithm to analyse single-lead ECGs collected in large screening studies (SAFER, STROKESTOP I and II), we found that it was possible to predict paroxysmal AF (AUROCs of 0.80 in SAFER, and 0.62 in STROKESTOP I and II).
+This indicated that performance improved with a wider age distribution (65-90+ in SAFER, compared to 75-76 in STROKESTOP).

 Investigating the feasibility of AF screening using mobile ECG devices:

-Many approaches to AF screening involve using a mobile ECG device (such as a smartwatch equipped with ECG recording functionality, or a handheld ECG recorder).
-Such devices typically allow the user to capture a 30-second ECG which can be used for diagnosis.
+Many approaches to AF screening involve using a mobile device for recording 30-second ECGs which can be used for diagnosis, such as a smartwatch or a handheld ECG recorder.
 During this fellowship we analysed data collected in the SAFER Programme to investigate AF screening strategies using handheld devices.
 Our key findings were:

 The PPG signal, which is often used in smartwatches for heart rhythm monitoring, is highly susceptible to noise.
-We investigated factors associated with the quality of PPG signals, and found that lying down and holding the hand at heart height were associated with higher quality signals.
+We investigated factors associated with the quality of PPG signals, and found that lying down and holding the hand at heart height were associated with higher quality signals (signal-to-noise ratios of 18.6dB whilst supine vs. 13.7dB whilst sitting and 9.0dB whilst standing; and 15.5dB when holding the wrist sensor at heart height vs. 10.5dB with arm hanging downwards).
 Furthermore, we found that “automatic adjustment of the light intensity of the sensor may help maintain high signal quality across different skin tones” (here).

 Additional Important Achievements